How Do You Make Mornings Easier With Kids?

 1. Reduce Morning Work

-- Set breakfast out for kids (or I make overnight oats for three days and have them ready in the fridge)
+- Set breakfast out for kids (or make oats/eggs for three days and have them ready in the fridge)

 - Make lunches the night before or have easy freezer sandwiches they can throw in their boxes

-- Do homework and set up their folders the night before
+- Have them do homework and set up their folders the night before

 - Charge electronic devices